 For an overview of our snapshots in action please see this video.

-10. You can contact us directly through our website chat.
+10. Contact Support.
 We would be more than happy to help you through getting your users collaborating remotely as quickly as possible.